 The In-Hospital Chain of Survival complements related frameworks such as the out-of-hospital chain used by EMS and rapid response systems.
 Some hospitals adapt it for pediatric wards or specialized areas like catheterization labs.

-Understanding these differences shows why hospitals and EMS systems design unique chains of survival.
 No matter the setting, survival depends on speed, skill, and coordination.
 And the best way to prepare is through structured, accredited CPR training.
 ATAC’s online CPR certification equips healthcare professionals and responders with the knowledge and confidence to act effectively in both hospital and prehospital emergencies.

 Disclaimer: Acceptance of online certification may vary depending on state regulations, employer requirements, or specific healthcare roles, so it’s important to confirm before enrolling.